feugy/melodie/README.md

       The list items are still visible after clear (probably because of the animation)
    1. `AddToPlaylist component › given some playlists › saves new playlist with all tracks` The dropdown menu is still visible (probably because of the animation)
+1. The Media test do not pass on Windows: nock is not giving recorded bodies

 ## Configuring logs